Camino Love Story – Engaged On The Camino Portugues

 Could there be a magical ending to such an amazing week of adventures?
 Yes, yes, yes.
 We spent a week walking from the stunning city of Baiona to the historical gem of Santiago.
 On our final day outside the Cathedral in Santiago, my boyfriend proposed and we look forward to a future full of love, happiness and adventures.

 We hope you enjoyed this Camino Love Story.
-If you have your own, please share it with us by emailing [email protected] For more information about the Camino Portugues Coastal, please visit the route information page or feel free to contact us.
+If you have your own, please share it with us.
+For more information about the Camino Portugues Coastal, please visit the route information page or feel free to contact us.